Greater London: Proposals to expand the County of London

 Although the London County Council (LCC) and County of London were created in 1889, the area did not cover all of London.
 London's built-up area, postal district, transport network and Metropolitan Police District, extended vastly beyond the boundaries of the new administrative county.
-Many of the LCC housing projects, including the vast Becontree Estates, were also outside its boundaries.
+Many of the LCC housing projects, including the vast Becontree Estate, were also outside its boundaries.
 The LCC pressed for an alteration in its boundaries soon after the end of the First World War, noting that within the Metropolitan and City Police Districts there were 122 housing authorities.
 A Royal Commission on London Government was set up to consider the issue.
 The LCC proposed a vast new area for Greater London, with a boundary somewhere between the Metropolitan Police District and the home counties.
 Protests were made at the possibility of including Windsor, Slough and Eton in the authority.
 The commission made its report in 1923, rejecting the LCC's scheme.
 Two minority reports favoured change beyond the amalgamation of smaller urban districts, including both smaller borough councils and a central authority for strategic functions.
 The London Traffic Act 1924 was a result of the commission.
 Reform of local government in the County of London and its environs was next considered by the Royal Commission on Local Government in Greater London, chaired by Sir Edwin Herbert, which issued the 'Herbert Report' after three years of work in 1960.
 The commission applied three tests to decide if a community should form part of Greater London: how strong is the area as an independent centre in its own right; how strong are its ties to London; and how strongly is it drawn outwards towards the country rather than inwards towards London.